therealppk/CityByte/README.md

 New and improved!
 Add more description here...

 Below are the new features and improvements we made:
-1. New Feature: Implemented a wish list to save interesting locations so you can come back and look at them later
+1. Implemented a wish list/to-go list to save interesting locations so you can come back and look at them later
-2. Y
+2. Implement Caching to get API results faster
-3. Z
+3. Created a signup/login page - having an account goes a long way when we add new features that are customized for the user!
-4. A
+4. Comment Page - you can comment on the place and look at all the other comments that have been posted!
-5. B
+5. Fixed WeatherApi Bug

 ## Old Project
 Below is a video of the old project: